-While all industries and occupations require skills specific to the industry or occupation, many IRC Skills Forecasts identified specific technical skills which are a high priority.
-These skills vary from industry to industry - some are specific to the context of a particular industry or occupation, others apply to multiple industries and occupations.
+While all industries and occupations require skills specific to their industry or occupation, many IRC Skills Forecasts identified specific technical skills which are deemed to be a high priority.
+These skills vary from industry to industry - some are specific to the context of a particular industry or occupation, while others apply to multiple industries and occupations.
 The following groups of industry occupation skills and knowledge will be discussed further below: